 Derby, Kedleston Hall, Baslow.
 Leave Derby Station at 12.30pm for the 20-minute drive to Kedleston.
 Starting at the Doric gateway to the estate, there is an easy stroll (c.
-1½ miles, 40 minutes) through meadows, woodland and the ‘Capability’ Brown park to one of the supreme monuments of Classical architecture and decoration in England (40 minutes, cumulative elevation gain 15 metres).
+1½ miles, 40 minutes) through meadows, woodland and the ‘Capability’ Brown park to one of the supreme monuments of Classical architecture and decoration in England.
 Inside and out Kedleston Hall has hardly changed since the 1760s.
 There is a further easy, optional walk of 1 hour through the grounds.
 Continue to Baslow where all five nights are spent.

 Bakewell, Haddon Hall.
 Drive to the lovely historic town of Bakewell.
-Walk out into fields and gradually up through farmland to the village of Over Haddon (c.
-55/60 mins, elevation gain 125m).
-After refreshments, descend through fields, gently at first, with views of the hillsides beyond the Wye and Lathkill Valleys, with tantalising glimpses of Haddon Hall in the valley (60/70 mins).
-Late mediaeval and Tudor, and with exquisite terraced gardens, Haddon Hall is for some the most arrestingly beautiful and atmospheric house in England.
+A moderate walk out into fields and gradually up through farmland leads to the village of Over Haddon (c.
+2 miles, 1 hour.)
+After refreshments, descend through fields, gently at first, with views of the hillsides beyond the Wye and Lathkill Valleys, with tantalising glimpses of Haddon Hall in the valley (c.
+2 miles, 1 hour 15 minutes).
+Late medieval and Tudor, and with exquisite terraced gardens, Haddon Hall is for some the most arrestingly beautiful and atmospheric house in England.
 Return to Baslow by coach.
-Dinner at Michelin-starred restaurant, Fischer’s.

 Tissington.
-Walk along an enchanting rural route to Tissington from the village of Parwich (1 hour, elevation gain 50m).
+An easy walk along an enchanting rural route to Tissington from the village of Parwich (2½ miles, 1 hour 30 minutes).
 Tissington is an extraordinarily pretty village, and the largely Jacobean Hall is a delight; Georgian interiors, family documents and terraced gardens.
-After lunch, Sir Richard FitzHerbert gives commentary during a walk through his estate (1½ hours, negligible elevation gain).
+After lunch, there is an easy, guided walk through the estate (c.
+2 miles, 1 hour 30 minutes).
 The landscape is enchanting, quintessential Derbyshire, the hills gentle, trees plentiful, fields bounded by hedges or stone walls.

-Dovedale, Casterne Hall.
+Dovedale.
 The River Dove has carved a spectacular limestone gorge which has delighted walkers for generations.
 Our route leads up Hall Dale and out into the open countryside where livestock graze and the views stretch for miles across Ilam and the Manifold Valley.
-The three-hour (with stops) walk shows all the diversity of the White Peak (6.2 miles, elevation gain 170m).
-Built in the 1730s, Casterne Hall is a manor house rather than a stately home, a perfect Classical structure rising from a farmyard.
-We are entertained for lunch in the dining room by the owners.
+This challenging walk shows all the diversity of the White Peak (c.
+5½ miles, 3 hours).
+Rebuilt in the 17th century, Sudbury Hall features an English-made, richly decorated Great Staircase.
+It is now owned by the National Trust and houses the Museum of Childhood.

 Chatsworth House.
-Walk for half an hour from the hotel along the valley to Chatsworth House.
+An easy walk for half an hour from the hotel along the valley to Chatsworth House.
 Dating largely from around 1700 and the 1840s, Chatsworth is not only one of the grandest country houses in Britain but also an extraordinary treasure-house of art and furnishings, brilliantly presented as refurbishment continues.
 A tour in the morning is followed by about three hours of free time, to revisit the house and to explore the gardens.
-Leave for an afternoon walk (75 mins, elevation gain 105m) past an inhabited Elizabethan tower back to the hotel.
+Leave for a moderate afternoon ascent (2 miles, 1 hour 15 minutes) to an inhabited Elizabethan tower before descending back to the hotel.

-Hardwick Hall.
-The final walk is another which begins at the edge of an estate and winds through varied terrain to reach the house, which sits atop a high scarp.
+Hardwick Hall, Derby.
+The final, easy walk (45 minutes) is another which begins at the edge of an estate and winds through varied terrain to reach the house, which sits atop a high scarp.
 Features include two magnificent avenues and a woodland walk laid out by Lady Spencer, mother of Georgiana Duchess of Devonshire.
-(1½ hours, elevation gain 90m).
 Built in the 1590s by the richest woman in England, Hardwick Hall ranks among the greatest Elizabethan architecture and most memorable interiors in England.
 Visit Derby Cathedral where Bess of Hardwick is buried.
 The tour ends at Derby station by 4.45pm.

-Hotel accommodation; private coach throughout; breakfasts, 3 lunches and 3 dinners (including 1 Michelin-starred) with wine, water, coffee; admission to houses and gardens; all tips; all taxes; the services of the lecturer and tour manager.
+hotel accommodation; private coach throughout; breakfasts, 2 lunches and 4 dinners with wine, water, coffee; admission to houses and gardens; all tips; all taxes; the services of the lecturer and tour manager.